-The satellite’s orbit will then decay over a period of 45 days to an operational altitude of about 260 km.
-During this time, GOCE will be commissioned and the electrical propulsion system checked for reliability in drag-free control.
+The satellite’s orbit then decayed over a period of 45 days to an operational altitude of about 260 km.
+During this time, GOCE was commissioned and the electrical propulsion system checked for reliability in drag-free control.

-During operations, the satellite will be monitored, operated and controlled by the Flight Operations Segment (FOS) at ESA’s European Space Operations Centre (ESOC) in Darmstadt, Germany.
+During operations, the satellite was monitored, operated and controlled by the Flight Operations Segment (FOS) at ESA’s European Space Operations Centre (ESOC) in Darmstadt, Germany.

-ESOC generates and uplinks commands to programme GOCE’s operations, and processes the housekeeping and instrument data to monitor the health and performance of the satellite and instruments.
+ESOC generated and uplinked commands to programme GOCE’s operations, and processed the housekeeping and instrument data to monitor the health and performance of the satellite and instruments.

-For around 20 months, GOCE will gather data to map Earth’s gravity field with unprecedented accuracy and spatial resolution.
-The final gravity map and model of the geoid will provide users worldwide with well-defined data products.
+For around 20 months, GOCE gathered data to map Earth’s gravity field with unprecedented accuracy and spatial resolution.
+The final gravity map and model of the geoid provide users worldwide with well-defined data products.
 These will be instrumental in advancing science and applications in a broad range of disciplines.

-All products will be available free of charge to scientific and non-commercial users.
+All products are available free of charge to scientific and non-commercial users.
 A number of steps have to be taken in order to turn the raw data gathered by GOCE into products suitable for the users worldwide.

 This part of the mission is taken care of by the so-called ground segment, which is made up of three main elements – monitoring and control of the spacecraft, data processing and archiving and distribution.
 Additionally, services to provide users with online data access are part of this.